Spirit Of The Yukon

 Whitehorse City Tour & Skagway

 Start your day with a city tour of Whitehorse, the capital of the Yukon Territory.
-Nicknamed “Wilderness City,” Whitehorse is an oasis of civilization; its historic buildings, public artworks, and independent shops and cafes are surrounded by some of Canada’s most isolated terrain.
-Take a fun day trip over to Skagway via the Trail of ’98, the same mountainous path that countless eager gold seekers scaled on foot during the Klondike Gold Rush.
+Nicknamed “Wilderness City,” Whitehorse is an oasis of civilization.
+Its historic buildings, public artworks, and independent shops and cafes are surrounded by some of Canada’s most isolated terrain.
+Take a fun day trip over to Skagway via the Trail of ’98.
+This is the same mountainous path that countless eager gold seekers scaled on foot during the Klondike Gold Rush.

 El Dorado Downtown or similar